North Country (film): Plot

-Josey takes her concerns to the mine's owner, Don Pearson, but despite his previous assurances that he is there to help, she arrives to find that he has invited Pavich to the meeting, along with several other executives and offers to accept her resignation immediately.
-She refuses, and after Pearson implies he believes the rumors about her promiscuity, leaves devastated.
-Later, after being sexually assaulted by Bobby at work, she resigns and asks Bill White, a lawyer friend of Kyle and Glory, to help her file a lawsuit against the company.
-Bill advises her to recruit other women to form a class action lawsuit, which would be the first of its kind.
+Josey takes her concerns to the mine's owner Don Pearson, but his previous assurances that he is there to help are a ruse.
+She arrives to find that he has invited Pavich to the meeting, along with several other executives.
+Pearson offers to accept her resignation immediately, but she refuses.
+After he implies he believes the rumors about her promiscuity, she leaves devastated.
+Later, after being physically and sexually assaulted by Bobby at work, Josey resigns.
+She then asks Bill White, a lawyer friend of Kyle and Glory, to help her file a lawsuit against the company.
+He advises her to recruit other women to form a class action lawsuit, which would be the first of its kind.

 The female miners, however, fear losing their jobs and facing additional harassment, so Josey attempts to go ahead with the case alone.
-She also discovers that Glory has Lou Gehrig's Disease, and her health is declining rapidly.
+She also discovers that Glory has Lou Gehrig's disease, and her health is declining rapidly.
 Alice and Hank argue over Josey's lawsuit, and when Hank still refuses to forgive his daughter, Alice leaves him.
-At a union meeting, Josey attempts to address the miners and explain her reasons for suing the mine, but they constantly interrupt and insult her, leading Hank to stand up for his daughter and reprimand his co-workers for their treatment of Josey and all the women at the mine.
+At a union meeting, Josey attempts to address the miners to explain her reasons for suing the mine, but they constantly heckle and insult her, leading Hank to stand up for his daughter and reprimand his co-workers for their treatment of Josey and all the women at the mine.
 He and Alice then reconcile.

 In court, the mining company's attorney attempts to hold Josey's sexual history against her, based on Bobby's testimony that Sammy is the result of a consensual sexual relationship between Josey and her high school teacher, Paul Lattavansky.
-Josey then reveals that after school one day, where she and Bobby had been serving detention together after being caught kissing, she was raped by Lattavansky, which led to her becoming pregnant with Sammy.
+Josey then reveals that after school one day, where she and Bobby had been serving detention together after being caught kissing, she was raped by Lattavansky.
+This led to her pregnancy with Sammy.
 Hank attacks the teacher in question and Bill gets a recess after Josey storms out of the courtroom.